 The first Community Garden initiative was started in 2018 by Lion Andy.
 Although the garden got started later in the season than was hoped, that year the garden was still able to provide several loads of fresh produce to the Stirling Community Cupboard.
 With his sudden passing in the spring of 2019, the garden was put on hold for the year.

-The garden area was tilled in the fall of 2019 and again in the spring of 2020 in preparation for the 2020 gardening season.
+The garden area was tilled in the fall of 2019 and again every spring since then.

 Native Plant Pollinator Garden